Skip to content

 Before you begin

 Before setting up the integration, ensure that your TOPdesk operator account has the required permissions.
-Review the permissions needed for the integration in the related article below.
+See the related article for more information: What permissions does the TOPdesk integration need?

 You will also need your TOPdesk application password.
-If you have not generated one yet, follow the steps in the related article below.
+If you have not generated one yet, see the related article for more information: How do I generate my application password for TOPdesk integration?

 Set up the integration